Clinical Query Language (CQL) Reference

 Form & Item Group Properties

-You can target properties of the Form and Item Group in the projection or in a filter clause.
+You can target properties of the Form and Item Group in the selection or in a filter clause.
 Append the property name to the @Form

 or @ItemGroup